Karex: History

 The company traces its history to a rubber tree farm and rubber factory owned by Goh Huang Chiat in Muar, Johor in Malaysia.
 The condom factory was founded in 1988 by two of Goh's sons, Goh Siang, a chemical engineer, and Goh Leng Kian, a mechanical engineer.
 By 1999, the company had grown to 60 employees, with an annual revenue of $1.9 million.
 In 2013, it was listed on the Bursa Malaysia.

 The company's business operations have been adversely affected by the COVID-19 pandemic in Malaysia.
 Due to a government-mandated lockdown in Malaysia, the company was forced to halt all production for over a week in late March 2020 at all three of its Malaysia factories.
 The Malaysian government eventually allowed the company to reopen its factories but with only 50 percent of its workforce.
 The reduction in capacity is expected to cause strain in the global supply chain for condoms and a possible global condom shortage.

 In February 2022, ONE Condoms and MyONE Condoms became the first condom brand to receive FDA approval for use during anal sex.

 On October 3, 2023, ONE Condoms released ONE Flex, the first condom in the world to be made with graphene.

+As a result of the economic crisis caused by the 2026 Iran war, the chief executive, Goh Miah Kiat, announced that the prices of the company’s products would rise by up to 30% or more.

 Acquisitions

 Karex acquired a 55% stake in Boston based Global Protection Corp. in 2014.
 Global Protection Corp. is the company behind the brands ONE Condoms, Trustex, NuVo, Fantasy, Night Light, and Satin Oral Dams.
 Karex later acquired the remaining 30% stake in Global Protection Corp. for RM 42.26 million, alongside the issuance of new shares.

 Karex issued 82.93 million new shares to Global Protection Corp. president and director Davin Wedel.
 The acquisition positions Wedel to own 7.64% of the enlarged company while Karex Global Ltd. owns 100% of Global Protection Corp.

-Pasante Healthcare Limited was acquired by Karex Behard in 2016 for £6 million.
+Pasante Healthcare Limited was acquired by Karex Berhad in 2016 for £6 million.
 Karex's wholly-own subsidiary, Karex Holdings Sdn Bhd acquired the entire stake in the West Sussex, United Kingdom based company.

 Karex acquired the intellectual property of TheyFit LLC, as well as FDA approvals for US$1.3 million.
 Karex's subsidiary, Global Protection Corp will manage the intellectual property, adding select sizes from the TheyFit offering to a new brand, MyONE Custom Fit Condoms.

 The intellectual property of Line One Laboratories was acquired by Karex in 2016 for US$8 million.
 Line One owned the intellectual property rights for trademarks and patents of Trustex and Fantasy brand condoms.

+In January 2026, Karex subsidiary Global Protection Corp. announced that it has secured exclusive licensing rights for Harmony Condoms from Pamco Brands.